Stealth1993/L1L2_Python_Projects/Expase_track_whatsapp/README.md

 ## Features

 - Reads messages from WhatsApp Web
-- Extracts expense details from messages (e.g., *John: 500 Dinner*)
+- Extracts expense details from messages (e.g., *Romi: 500 Dinner*)
 - Calculates how much each person owes or is owed
 - Refreshes every 60 seconds to check for new messages